What is growth marketing?

 It’s important to plan ahead all actions that are required to achieve your goal.
 At .mta, we struggled for many years until we adopted the OKR (Objectives and Key Results) methodology, that helped us structure our tasks in a proper order.
 OKRs are easy to adopt and present a clear way of reaching your target, that is written as a main Objective.
 Key Results are a step-by-step path, based upon your earlier diagnosis of the current state, and the whole strategy that’s supposed to get you to your goal.

-Growth Marketing Metrics and popular KPIs
+Growth marketing metrics and popular KPIs

 There’s an extreme number of digital marketing metrics that are available when thinking about a measure of growth of a company.
 Depending on its size and the stage of development, chosen metrics may vary, but they should still indicate certain progress towards growth.